"Do I need a Geological Inspection Report?"

 • Reconnaissance (visual walkover) of the entire property and existing structures.

 The geology escrow inspection is conducted onsite with the buyer and/or their representative.
-Two hours is typically required.
-No subsurface testing or sampling is performed during the geological inspection.
-Detailed observations from a geologic perspective are conducted both inside and outside of the residence.
-Interior observations are importnat because visual signs of distress may exist that would indicate adverse geological conditions such as landsliding, creep, settlement, and reaction of expansive soils.
+1 to 2 hours onsite is typically required.
+Subsurface testing and soil sampling is NOT performed during the geological inspection.
+Detailed observations from a geologic perspective are conducted throughout the entire property, along with interior and exterior observations of the residence & accessory structures.
+Interior observations are important because visual signs of distress may exist that would indicate adverse geological conditions such as landsliding, soil creep, differential settlement, and reaction to expansive soils.
 Any of these could influence the performance of the residence.

 • Discussion of findings with client followed by written report.

-The site meeting is concluded by a discussion with the client and/or their representative.
-Many hillside properties are typically in need of minor improvements to site drainage and hillside slope planting.
+Discussion of findings with the client and/or their representative is conducted onsite at the conclusion of the inspection.
+Many hillside properties are typically in need of minor improvements to site drainage.
 Any observed geologic hazards will be communicated to the client.
 Following the site visit, a written report is provided to the client.
-At Bay City Geology, the report is emailed typically within 24hrs. following the escrow inspection.
+At Bay City Geology, the report is typically emailed the SAME DAY.

 The geology escrow report will include a summary of the research, detailed descriptions of the observations made during the inspection, and recommendations for mitigation of observed geologic hazards or adverse conditions.
 Discussion will include both surficial and overall stability of the hillside, local and regional geologic structure, engineering geology, debris flow hazards, seismicity, and site drainage.

 Note: A geologic escrow inspection report is not indented for submission to government agencies that issue building permits.
-If the buyer anticipates construction such as room additions, pools, decks, retaining walls, or accessory buildings, an engineering geology and soils report will be required to perform subsurface excavations including collection and testing of samples along with quantitative analysis.
+If the buyer anticipates construction such as room additions, pools, decks, retaining walls, or accessory buildings, an engineering geology and soils report with subsurface excavations and soil sampling for laboratory testing will be required prior to obtaining a building permit.

 Contact us today to schedule a